prettydiff/prettydiff/README.md

 Summary
 ---

-Language aware diff tool for several web based languages.
+Language aware code comparison tool for several web based languages.
 It also beautifies, minifies, and a few other things.

 Benefits - see [overview page](http://prettydiff.com/overview.xhtml) for more details
 ---